stevenk17/ELT-Project-Space-Launches-and-Weather/README.md

 ## Project Proposal

 The proposal of this ETL is to extract data from a space launch data CSV and meteorite landing CSV, both from Kaggle.
-All this data will be transformed, centered around the launch date of each space craft, launched into a Postgres SQL, hoping to tell a story of space launches in relation to meteorite landings.
+All this data will be transformed, centered around the launch date of each space craft, loaded into a Postgres SQL, hoping to tell a story of space launches in relation to meteorite landings.

 <img src="Images/ETL%20Image.PNG">